kacchan822/a2pcej/README.md

 [![Latest Version](https://img.shields.io/pypi/v/a2pcej.svg)](https://pypi.python.org/pypi/a2pcej)

-__a2pcej__, convert Alphabet to Phonetic Code in English and Japanease.
+__a2pcej__, convert Alphabet to Phonetic Code in English and Japanese.

 This module convert each alphabet letters to phonetic code, and also convert each alphabet letterts to katakana.